pboin/cancer_notebook/nutrition.md

 ***

-Only thing for me was/is FenBen(dog dewormer).
+Karl Denninger:  "Only thing for me was/is FenBen(dog dewormer).
 Im convinced.
 Hopefully, the 27th cancer doc will say again we see nothing and you have escaped the reaper.

 I bought a bag of powder Amazon which came with a 222mg spoon and I sprinkle a heaping spoon of it over my eggs or buttered toast or on melted cheese.
 No noticeable taste for me.
 Do this 3 days weekly and take 4 days off.
-My take on the Joe Tippens protocol.
+My take on the Joe Tippens protocol."

 <https://market-ticker.org/akcs-www?singlepost=4146682>